diodechain/diode-docs/content/docs/Affiliate/affiliate-program.md

 ### Activities

-Once you are accepted as an Affiliate, you can join the Affiliate Zone, register for a Referral Code, and begin helping customers use Diode Collab!
+After you fill out the interest form, you can [join the Affiliate Zone, register for a Referral Code, and begin helping customers use Diode Collab](/docs/affiliate/referral-codes/)!

 ![](/uploads/affiliate-flow.png "Affiliate Activity Flow")